 HUMBL Announces Sports Marketing Partnerships with Mixed Martial Artists Ovince Saint Preux of the Ultimate Fighting Championship (UFC) and Jose Mariscal of the Legacy Fighting Alliance (LFA)

-/EIN News/ -- San Diego, CA, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- HUMBL, Inc. (OTCQB: HMBL) HUMBL® announced today sports marketing programs with two mixed martial artists, Jose Mariscal, fighting under the Legacy Fighting Alliance (LFA) umbrella and Ovince Saint Preux who fights in the UFC (Ultimate Fighting Championship).
+San Diego, CA, Feb.
+14, 2023 (GLOBE NEWSWIRE) -- HUMBL, Inc. HMBL HUMBL® announced today sports marketing programs with two mixed martial artists, Jose Mariscal, fighting under the Legacy Fighting Alliance (LFA) umbrella and Ovince Saint Preux who fights in the UFC (Ultimate Fighting Championship).

 Jose Mariscal (12-6-0), a rising featherweight, will be fighting as the Main Event at LFA 153, February 17, 2023 inside the Horseshoe Casino in Hammond, Indiana just outside of Chicago, Illinois.
 The entire main card of the fight will be televised worldwide via UFC Fight Pass beginning at 9 p.m.
 ET / 6 p.m.
 PT.